ArmineKhanan/Pewlett_Hackard_employees/README.md

 ## Summary

-The upcoming 'silver tsunamy' will cause 72458 employees to retire.
-This fact turns to be a hiring challenge for Pewlett Hackard.
-However, the talants not only have to be identified and recruited but also be led by workplace mentors.
+The upcoming 'silver tsunami' will cause 72458 employees to retire.
+This fact turns out to be a hiring challenge for Pewlett Hackard.
+However, the talents not only have to be identified and recruited.
+The laters should also be led by workplace mentors.

-The table below illustrates how prepared the company is in terms of the number of potential mentors per each job title:
+The table below illustrates how prepared the company is as regards the number of potential mentors per each job title.

 <img src="https://github.com/ArmineKhanan/Pewlett_Hackard_employees/blob/main/Are%20there%20enough%20qualified%20employees.png" width="800" />

-From the table it becomes obvious the employees qualified as mentors will have to take care of about 30 to 40 new employees each.
-This may became a huge workload challenge for them.
-That's why we would recommend to broaden the qualifacation criteria for mentors to engage more people and make the anticipated load of every mentor less.
+From the table, it becomes clear the employees qualified as mentors will have to take care of about 30 to 40 new employees each.
+That's a huge workload.
+That's why we would recommend broadening the qualification criteria for mentors.
+As a result, more people will get involved in the mentorship program, and the anticipated load of every mentor will be less.